 For many of us, plastering walls is a daunting task.
 It’s messy, difficult to apply and time-consuming.
 In fact, ‘wet’ plastering is a skilled job that takes plenty of practice.
-Thankfully, we’re are going to show you how to smooth walls without plastering or hiring a professional.
+Thankfully, we will show you how to smooth walls without plastering or hiring a professional.

-There are several options available for smooth, ready-to-decorate walls, depending on your wall’s condition.
-In this guide, we’ve provided five easy ways to achieve a perfectly smooth finish.
+Several options are available for smooth, ready-to-decorate walls, depending on your wall’s condition.
+In this guide, we’ve provided six easy ways to achieve a perfectly smooth finish.

 Before you do anything, fill any holes and cracks in your wall.
 If your wall is relatively smooth except for the odd spot (e.g. where pictures were hanging), this step might be all you need.